izakdvlpr/read-qr-code/README.md

 # read-qr-code

-An application made in Kotlin that performs QR code readings
+An application made in Kotlin that performs QR code readings.